 Dental implants are anchors made of titanium that are implanted into the jawbone, which holds the replacement teeth in place.
 The implant is placed in the jawbone under the gum line, and then a crown is attached.
-Dental implants make you feel and look just like your natural teeth.
+Dental implants feel and look just like your natural teeth.
 They help in supporting individual artificial teeth, bridges, and dentures.
-Dental implant restorations are also provided to people who have got a fractured or loose implant that has to be replaced.
+Dental implant restorations are also provided to people who have a fractured or loose implant that has to be replaced.

 IS GETTING A DENTAL IMPLANT A GOOD OPTION FOR YOU?

 A dental implant may be a good option for you:

 - If you have lost one or more teeth

 - If you cannot chew or smile comfortably

 - If you are not happy with your dentures